The online seller opportunity

 - List each item’s condition accurately: Depending on the category your product comes under, you’ll have a choice of item conditions to select from.
 You can find more information on eBay’s help pages

-- Select your shipping: Choose the option that best suits what you’re sending.
-Be clear with buyers any extra postage costs you’re expecting them to pay.
+- Be clear about postage: If you’re asking buyers to pay any extra postage costs, let them know in your listing.
 Or offer free postage and packing as an added incentive to buy.
 There’s lots more information on postage options in eBay’s customer service pages

 Offer a great shopping experience